This accessibility statement applies to www.ofgem.gov.uk

-This website is run by Ofgem.
-We want as many people as possible to be able to use this website.
-For example, this means you should be able to:
+This website is run by Ofgem and we want as many people as possible to be able to use it.
+This means you should be able to:

 - zoom in up to 300% without the text spilling off the screen